Mental Health Lawyer in Florida

 When did you start Crime and Treatment?

 My first client underwent a SPECT (single photon emission computed tomography) brain imaging evaluation in 2005.
-Since then, over one hundred clients represented by the Cobb Law Firm have had Advanced Diagnostic Evaluations and Multi-modal Treatment Plans as a part of their sentence mitigation strategy.
+Since then, over one hundred clients represented by Florida Criminal Defense Legal Group have had Advanced Diagnostic Evaluations and Multi-modal Treatment Plans as a part of their sentence mitigation strategy.
 The firm has handled more SPECT brain imaging cases than any other criminal law firm in the nation.

 Why are you having these evaluations performed?